INFUSION DRUG DELIVERY ARTICLES

 INFUSION DRUG DELIVERY VIDEOS

-In this episode of The Combination Products Handbook: The Series, host Tom von Gunden discusses Chapter 2 of The Combination Products Handbook: A Practical Guide for Combination Products and Other Combined Use Systems (CRC Press) with the book’s editor and Chapter 2 author, Susan Neadle.
-Considering both product development and the global regulatory landscape, the discussion focuses on answers to the question posed by the chapter title, “What Is a Combination Product?”
+In this episode of The Combination Products Handbook: The Series, host Tom von Gunden discusses Chapter 9 of The Combination Products Handbook: A Practical Guide for Combination Products and Other Combined Use Systems (CRC Press) with the book’s editor, Susan Neadle, and chapter co-author Kim Trautman.

 INFUSION DRUG DELIVERY RESOURCES